Skip navigation

 Causes

-Granuloma annulare most often affects children and young adults.
-It is slightly more common in girls.
+GA most often affects children and young adults.
+It is slightly more common in females.

 Symptoms

-Patients usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
-Occasionally, multiple rings may be found.
+People usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
+Occasionally, they may find a number of rings.

-Rarely, granuloma annulare may appear as a firm nodule under the skin of the arms or legs.
+In rare cases, GA appears as a firm nodule under the skin of the arms or legs.
+In some cases, the rash spreads all over the body.

 Exams and Tests

-Your physician may consider the diagnosis of fungal infection when looking at your skin.
-A skin scraping and KOH test can be used to tell the difference between granuloma annulare and a fungal infection.
+Your health care provider may think you have a fungal infection when looking at your skin as the ring shape may look like ringworm.
+A skin scraping and KOH test can be used to tell the difference between GA and a fungal infection.

-A skin biopsy may also be necessary to confirm the diagnosis of granuloma annulare.
+You may also need a skin punch biopsy to confirm the diagnosis of GA.

 Treatment